DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "data", "explain", "alias:journal_nodes_table", max_height=300, extra_env={"KIARA_CONTEXT": "_getting_started"}) }}

 This command prints out the metadata *kiara* has stored about a value item.
 This commands supports displaying several internally important metadata details of stored datasets, check out the available options with ``kiara data explain --help``.
 One option that is particularly interesting is the `-p` one, which displays all the metadata properties *kiara* has collected about a value.

-One thing that is noteworthy here is the ``load_config`` section in the metadata.
-When saving the value, *kiara* automatically generated this configuration, and it can be used later to load and use the exact same table file, in another workflow.

 ##### `kiara data load`